code-for-charlottesville/LAJC-Wage-Theft-Data/Data preprocessing/readme.md

-Please store your scripts for cleaning the data here.
-We welcome all platforms!
+Please store your scripts for cleaning the data here. **We welcome all platforms/software/languages!**